Wamy-Dev/Mazi/README.md

 - [ ] Fast

 # Safety
 For those who want to host your own watch together session with friends, a linked plex account is required.
 When you run ```>link``` the bot dms you for your credentials and tests them.
 If the test is successful, the bot encrypts them with Argon2id, and stores them in a secure database.
-You can always dm the bot and request for your information to be deleted as well.
+You can always run ```>unlink``` to unlink your accounts which deletes them from the database.